In just 5 minutes you’ll have creamy and soft scrambled eggs. Say goodbye to those gooey or runny eggs, try my simple recipe for breakfast today!

-Make them the wrong way and you end up with either dry and rubbery eggs, OR wet and goopy eggs.
+Make them the wrong way and you end up with either dry and rubbery eggs, OR wet and gooey eggs.

 Make them the right way though (following my recipe below) and you get deliciously soft curds of scrambled egg goodness!

-I see you, fellow scrambled egg lover, nodding your head in agreements and trying to contain the sudden urge to make scrambled eggs.
+I see you, fellow egg lover, nodding your head in agreement and trying to contain the sudden urge to make scrambled eggs.
 Don’t worry – I won’t stop you.

 Instead, use water and as you cook, the water will evaporate and leave tiny pockets of air.
 This is what makes the eggs light and fluffy and soft and creamy, all at the same time.

 Step 2.
 Don’t make eggs in the microwave.
 Using the microwave will dry out your eggs and make them rubbery.

 Instead, use the stove and they’ll be ready in 5 minutes.

 Step 3.
 Cook the eggs low and slow– with a little bit of coconut oil.

 I’ve tested scrambled eggs with butter and coconut oil and coconut oil wins HANDS DOWN every time.